barakedry/modules-middleware/README.md

 for example, a js module containing an ES6 import such as:
 `import { PolymerElement } from '@polymer/polymer';` will transform into
 `import { PolymerElement } from '/node_modules/@polymer/polymer/';`
-   * Support node.js require() flexibility, (omitting .js extension, implying directory name containing an index.js file, etc..)
+   * Support node.js require() flexibility, (omitting .js extension, specifying directory name only to serve a contained index.js file, etc..)
    * Multiple packages sharing the same dependency at the same version will result in the same client url (for caching)
    * Multiple packages sharing the same dependency with different versions will result in a different client url